breatheco-de/python-flask-api-tutorial/.learn/exercises/07.2-finish-post-todo/README.md

 2. Add the decoded object into the todos list.

-3. Return the jsonify list of updated todos.
+3. Return the jsonify list of updated `todos`.